 Understanding the regions where your most profitable customers are coming doesn’t help only with better prospecting.
 It will give you essential insights on how to adjust your team schedule.

 If you are a European company and target US companies, don’t forget about the time difference.
 When your workday if going to the end (17.00 CET), people in Seattle will start working day.

 That’s why you need to adjust your customer support working hours and all your marketing activities as outreach emails, newsletter social media posts, or ads to your best customers’ timezone.

 Sounds obvious, but you’ll be surprised how many companies neglect it.

 Also, it makes sense to learn more about the holidays and customs of your target markets.

-For example, you won't be able to reach out to anybody in Israel on Friday because of Shabbat (weekend in Israel is on Friday and Saturday) or people in the US on every fourth Thursday of November (Thanksgiving Day).
+For example, you won’t be able to reach out to anybody in Israel on Friday because of Shabbat (the weekend in Israel is on Friday and Saturday) or people in the US on every fourth Thursday of November (Thanksgiving Day).